 I took my son to this event — it was his first peaceful protest and it was indeed peaceful and beautiful.
 The babies nursed and played and the mamas smiled.
 We all shared our breastfeeding experiences with each other and the reporters that showed up to cover the story.
 Since then it’s been hard to ignore this surprising truth: breastfeeding in public is controversial.
 I read an article on the BBC news that generated shocking responses on Facebook.
 I’m especially hurt when women feel they have the right to tell other women to cover up, and that they think breastfeeding is inappropriate in public places.
 One person on Facebook said it’s not our right to breastfeed in public.
 But it is.
 Here is the link to the article:

 And here is a link to a local news story done about the controversy and this project:

-Please follow me on Instagram @alionhorse to see the newest photos from the project and to find other women photographers also working to #normalizebreastfeeding!
+Please follow me on Instagram @alionhorse to see the newest photos from the project and to find other women photographers working to #normalizebreastfeeding!
 Also please email me if you’re interested in sitting for a photo.
-I don’t charge for the photography session.
-If you’d like a high resolution digital file of the photo for personal use including printing then I charge a small fee for that.
+I don’t charge for the photography session and I’ll give you your favorite photo from the shoot as a high resolution image file.
+(Additional images available for additional fee).